 - origin (ndarray) Coordinates of the origin at which the polar coordinate system is anchored.
 Note that this must be of the form [0, 0, z_val], where only z_val can be chosen freely. - ret_angle (bool) Determines whether the azimuthal angle is returned alongside the distance.
 If False only the distance to the origin is returned for each support point of the grid.
 If True, the distance and angles are returned.

-ndarray | Tuple[ndarray, ndarray]
+np.ndarray | Tuple[np.ndarray, np.ndarray]